Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 7.16 Institutional and board leadership ensure the institution’s ethical oversight of its financial resources and practices.

 7.18 The institution directs its fundraising efforts toward the fulfillment of institutional purposes and conducts them in accordance with policies that stipulate the conditions and terms under which gifts are solicited and accepted.
+The institution’s gift acceptance policies protect the institution’s academic freedom and integrity.
 The institution accurately represents itself and its capacities and needs to prospective donors and accurately portrays the impact that their gifts can reasonably be expected to have.
 Gifts are promptly directed toward donors’ intentions.

 7.19 All fiscal policies, including those related to budgeting, investments, insurance, risk management, contracts and grants, internal transfers and borrowing, fundraising, and other institutional advancement and development activities, are clearly stated in writing and consistently implemented in compliance with ethical and sound financial practices.